Contact UsVisit our storeGreen renewable energy

 Chris Fyhr, GT Sinfonia Co-Director

-Mr. Fyhr also enjoys writing and recording music and has been involved with several progressive rock acts as both a guitarist and a violinist.
-In his spare time, Mr. Fyhr enjoys relaxing with his wife Allie and their miniature poodle Loki.
+In addition to his classical background, Mr. Fyhr has also completed formal training in music production, sound design, and DJing through Berklee College of Music in Boston and Dubspot in New York City and is actively involved in the local music production and DJing communities.
+Mr. Fyhr also enjoys writing and recording metal and progressive rock, and has been involved with several regional progressive rock acts as both a guitarist and a violinist.
+In his spare time, Mr. Fyhr enjoys relaxing with his wife Alexandra, daughter Zoe, and their two miniature poodles.